chalyi-andrei/getsky.org/README.md

 4. Copy issued certificates to the `repo_root/.nginx/certs` directory (fullchain.pem and privkey.pem)
 5. Start docker containers: ` docker start $(docker ps -aq) `

 **Please note:** `./.nginx/vhost.d/proxy.test.conf` and `./.nginx/vhost.d/cert.test.conf` Nginx configuration files must be used instead of proxy.conf for manual installation to support SSL.
+Also, the path to the certificates issued by certbot must be specified in the proxy.test.conf configuration file.